Celebrating Indigenous Peoples’ history and stories

 Connected North

-Scotiabank supports Connected North, a program that provides immersive and interactive education services to over 30,000 First Nations, Métis, and Inuit students in remote communities across Canada.
+Scotiabank supports Connected North, a program that provides immersive and interactive education services to over 30,000 First Nations, Métis, and Inuit students and 1,000 teachers in remote communities across Canada.

 The Moose Hide Campaign